gknowles/dimcli/docs/README.md

 ## Life After Parsing
-If you are using external varaibles you just access them directly after using cli.parse() to populate them.
+If you are using external variables you just access them directly after using cli.parse() to populate them.

 If you use the proxy object returned from cli.arg\<T>() you can dereference it like a smart pointer to get at the value.
-In addition, you can test whether it was explicitly set and get the argument name that populated it.
+In addition, you can test whether it was explicitly set, find the argument name that populated it, and get the position in argv\[] it came from.

 ~~~ cpp
 int main(int argc, char * argv[]) {